 On November 15, 2021, President Biden signed into law the bipartisan Infrastructure Investment and Jobs Act (“Infrastructure Investment and Jobs Act” or “IIJA”).
 Vehicle, highway, and crash safety improvements were not a major part of the IIJA’s billing.
 Maybe the lack of publicity on this aspect of the IIJA was the result of the legislation’s overall vast scope.
 Whatever the reason, the IIJA actually affected (or at least required NHTSA to effect) a number of substantial and consequential vehicle safety initiatives.

-Update on the Bipartisan Infrastructure Law: Where Are We a Year Later?
-[Part I]
+Continue Reading Update on the Bipartisan Infrastructure Law: Where Are We a Year Later?
+[Part II]

 On November 15, 2021, President Biden signed into law the bipartisan Infrastructure Investment and Jobs Act (“Infrastructure Investment and Jobs Act” or “IIJA”).
 Vehicle, highway, and crash safety improvements were not a major part of the IIJA’s billing.
 Maybe the lack of publicity on this aspect of the IIJA was the result of the legislation’s overall vast scope.
 Whatever the reason, the IIJA actually affected (or at least required NHTSA to effect) a number of substantial and consequential vehicle safety initiatives.